-Amager Strandpark parkrun takes place at Amager Strandpark; a waterfront park overlooking the Oresund Strait three miles from the centre of Copenhagen.
+Amager Strandpark parkrun takes place at 9 am on Saturdays at Amager Strandpark; a waterfront park overlooking the Øresund Strait three miles from the centre of Copenhagen.

 The park is partly on the mainland and partly on an island, connected by a series of bridges across a lagoon.
 You start on the pier on the far north east point of the island and run in a rectangle across a bridge, along the prom, across another bridge and along the island.
-You then repeat the route in reverse.
+You then turn and repeat the route in reverse.

 The course consists entirely of paved paths (and bridges).